George Morton Levy: Criminal attorney

-Harness Racing
+Roosevelt Raceway

-He took on a venture outside the field of law following passage of an enabling act for parimutuel betting he supported in Albany, New York.
-Together with a group of investors, he leased an abandoned track once part of the Roosevelt Field in 1939 and hired Al Saunders, then secretary of the Hambletonian Stakes.

-George Morton Levy served as an attorney of the Old Country Trotting Association, Inc. In September 1940, he opened Roosevelt Raceway in Westbury, New York.
+He soon took on a venture outside the field of law following passage of an enabling act for parimutuel betting he supported in Albany, New York.
+Together with a group of investors (Old Country Trotting Association), he leased the abandoned Roosevelt Field track in 1939 and hired Al Saunders, then secretary of the Hambletonian Stakes.
+In September 1940, he opened Roosevelt Raceway in Westbury, New York.
 Levy created the initial concept and gradually built upon it.
-The track hosted races at night, and in 1946, Levy approved and financed the introduction of the rolling starting gate by Steve Phillips.
+The track hosted harness races at night, and in 1946, Levy approved and financed the introduction of the mobile starting gate by Stephen G. Phillips.
 He came to be regarded as the father of modern harness racing.
+He was a founding trustee of the Harness Racing Museum & Hall of Fame, formed in July 1949.

-By the mid-1940s, the State Racing Commission threatened that if the track were not cleared of bookmakers, its license would be withdrawn.
-From 1946 to 1949, Levy asked for the assistance of Frank Costello, paying $15,000 annually, to have Costello keep rival bookies away from the Long Island trotting track.
+He led the raceway through an era highlighted by success and scandals involving politicians and racketeers.
+By the mid-1940s, the New York State Racing Commission threatened that if the track were not cleared of bookmakers, its license would be withdrawn.
+From 1946 to 1949, Levy asked for the assistance of Frank Costello, paying $15,000 annually for four years, to have Costello keep rival bookies away from his Long Island trotting track.
 On March 12, 1951, Levy was summoned before the United States Senate Special Committee to Investigate Crime in Interstate Commerce.
 The inquiry, televised across the country, was led by the late Senator Estes Kefauver.
 He admitted ties to Frank Costello through legal work and golf outings at the Pomonok Country Club with Frank Erickson and Joseph Schoenbaum but denied discussing business or knowing Costello's occupation beyond gambling connections.
 Even with a formal exoneration and apologies from all committee members recorded in the Congressional Record, Levy's reputation suffered for years after his testimony.

+He served as the executive secretary and counsel for the Old Country Trotting Association, which operated Roosevelt Raceway, reportedly making $200,000 a year in lawyer fees.
+Collecting 10% of the profit before tax, he was paid more than $2,000,000 in fees from Roosevelt over a 10-year span.
+The track attorney was involved in a 1954 state investigation which disclosed scandals in his multimillion dollar harness racing business, leading to reforms.
+The Roosevelt Raceway boss testified at the Moreland Act Commission's public hearings in March 1954, disclosing connections with J. Russell Sprague, George R. Fearon, John J. Dunnigan, and Norman Penny.

-Levy transferred his 7% stake to the San Juan Racing Association for $3.5 million in 1966, but stayed on as the track's director until his death.
+Levy transferred his remaining stake in Roosevelt Raceway to the San Juan Racing Association for $3.5 million in 1966.
+He served in a position as the track's president until his death.